Blockwise Gluings And Amalgamation Failures in Integral Residuated Lattices: Preliminaries

+where $\leq$ is the lattice ordering. \end{enumerate} As usual, in what follows we write $xy$ for $x \cdot y$.
+Importantly, divisions in a residuated lattice can be characterized by means of the product and the order.
+Specifically, given a residuated lattice $\alg A$,

+A fact that will sometimes be used in this work is that a monoid with a complete lattice order is residuated if and only if multiplication distributes on both sides over arbitrary joins (\cite[Corollary 3.11]{GJKO}).
+For a finite totally ordered structure, this is equivalent to the product preserving the order and the bottom element being absorbing\footnote{We observe for the sake of the reader that this last condition is wrongly omitted in Corollaries 3.12 and 3.13 of \cite{GJKO}.} (since the bottom element is the empty join).

-where $\leq$ is the lattice ordering. \end{enumerate} Residuated lattices form a variety, denoted by $\mathsf{RL}$, as residuation can be expressed equationally; see \cite{BlountTsinakis2003}.
+Residuated lattices form a variety, denoted by $\mathsf{RL}$, as residuation can be expressed equationally; see \cite{BlountTsinakis2003}.
 When the monoidal identity is the top element of the lattice we say that the residuated lattice is \emph{integral} or an \emph{IRL}; we call the corresponding variety $\mathsf{IRL}$.
-Residuated lattices with an additional constant $0$ are called \emph{pointed}. \emph{$0$-bounded} residuated lattices are expansions of residuated lattices with an extra constant $0$ that satisfies the identity $0 \leq x$.
+Residuated lattices with an additional constant $0$ are called \emph{pointed}. \emph{$0$-bounded} residuated lattices are pointed residuated lattices that satisfy the identity $0 \leq x$.
 We call a residuated lattice {\em bounded} if it is integral and $0$-bounded.
-The variety of bounded residuated lattices is called $\mathsf{FL_w}$, referring to the fact that it is the equivalent algebraic semantics of the Full Lambek calculus with the structural rule of weakening (see \cite{GJKO,MPT2023}).
-As usual, we write $xy$ for $x \cdot y$.
+The variety of bounded residuated lattices is called $\mathsf{FL_w}$, referring to the fact that it is the equivalent algebraic semantics of the Full Lambek calculus with the structural rule of {\em weakening} (see \cite{GJKO,MPT2023}).

 A residuated lattice is called \emph{commutative} if the monoidal operation is commutative.
 In this case the two divisions coincide, and we write $x \to y$ for $x \back y = y / x$.
-We write $\mathsf{CRL}$ and $\mathsf{CIRL}$, respectively, for the commutative subvarieties of $\mathsf{RL}$ and $\mathsf{IRL}$, and refer to commutative $\mathsf{FL_{w}}$-algebras as $\mathsf{FL_{ew}}$-algebras, since commutativity of the monoidal operation corresponds to the structural rule of exchange.
-In $\mathsf{FL_{ew}}$-algebras we also write $\neg x$ for $x \to 0$.
+We write $\mathsf{CRL}$ and $\mathsf{CIRL}$, respectively, for the commutative subvarieties of $\mathsf{RL}$ and $\mathsf{IRL}$, and refer to commutative $\mathsf{FL_{w}}$-algebras as $\mathsf{FL_{ew}}$-algebras, since commutativity of the monoidal operation corresponds to the structural rule of {\em exchange}.
+In $\vv{FL_{ew}}$-algebras we also write $\neg x$ for $x \to 0$.

+We call \emph{chain} a totally ordered structure; hence a \emph{residuated chain} is a residuated lattice which is totally ordered as a lattice.
+Given a class of residuated lattices $\vv K$, we denote with $\vv K_{\rm c}$ the class of structures in $\vv K$ that are chains:

-We call {\em chain} a totally ordered structure; we say that a residuated lattice is {\em semilinear} if it is a subdirect product of chains.
-The variety of semilinear residuated lattices, $\mathsf{SemRL}$, is axiomatized by:
+We say that a residuated lattice is \emph{semilinear} if it is a subdirect product of chains.
+The variety of semilinear residuated lattices is called $\vv{SemRL}$ and it is axiomatized by (see for instance \cite{MPT2023}):